AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 #### Events
 For SSEQs or SSARs, if you expand them, you will see a list of events.
 Double-clicking or pressing Enter on those events will open an input dialog.

 #### Full Replacement
-An SSEQ file relies on a SBNK, which in turn relies on an SWAR containing SWAVs.
+An SSEQ file relies on a SBNK, which in turn relies on one (or more) SWAR(s) containing SWAVs.
-To properly replace a music, you must therefore replace all three files.
+To properly replace a music, you must therefore replace all three (or more) files.

-If you hover your cursor over the ID of an SSEQ, you will see the ID of the SBNK it uses.
+If you hover your cursor over the ID of a SSEQ, you will see the ID of the SBNK it uses.
+If you hover your cursor over the ID of a SBNK, you will see the ID(s) of the SWAR(s) it uses.

 ## VX Files
 Those files use the Actimagine video codec to encode videos and sound effects.